 How to Apply for Post Graduate Work Permit

 Step 1: The first step is to check whether you are eligible for the PGWP or not.
-To meet the eligibility, student must have studied in a DLI, for full time, for a course that leads to a degree recognised by the Canada Immigration.
-The duration of the program must be at least of the eight months.
-Here are the institutes one should be enrolled in to, to be eligible for the PGWP.
+To meet the eligibility, the student must have studied in a DLI, for full time, for a course that leads to a degree recognized by Canada Immigration.
+The duration of the program must be at least eight months.
+Here are the institutes one should be enrolled in, to be eligible for the PGWP.

 Post Graduate Work Permit List of Institutions

-As we mentioned, students from the institutions and universities in Canada recognised as DLI (designated learning institutes) are eligible for the PGWP.
-The DLIs include colleges, technical schools, universities and CEGEP in Quebec.
-Any of the educational institutions that are authorised by the state to provide the degrees for tertiary education.
-The language course, private career courses and self-improvement courses are not eligible for the PGWP.
+As we mentioned, students from the institutions and universities in Canada recognized as DLI (designated learning institutes) are eligible for the PGWP.
+The DLIs include colleges, technical schools, universities, and CEGEP in Quebec.
+Any of the educational institutions that are authorized by the state to provide the degrees for tertiary education.
+The language course, private career courses, and self-improvement courses are not eligible for the PGWP.
 If you haven’t decided on the university to study in, here is the full list.

-Step 4: The only thing left to do now is pay the application fees for the post graduation work permit in Canada, the details of which are given below.
+Step 4: The only thing left to do now is paying the application fees for the post-graduation work permit in Canada, the details of which are given below.

 Post Graduate Work Permit Fee

 There are two types of fees to be paid by the students for the PGWP.
 One is Open work permit holder fees of 100 CAD, and the application fees of 155 CAD.
 That would bring the total fees to be paid for Postgraduate work permit to 255 CAD.